pierrechls/awesome-app-js/README.md

 # Awesome JavaScript libraries

 This document lists javascript libraries that I use.
 They are compatible with Webpack and run in the browser and / or node only.
+I also strongly recommend you to read these two ressources about JavaSript : [You Dont Know JS](https://github.com/getify/You-Dont-Know-JS) (a book series exploring the parts of JavaScript that we all think we understand but don't really know) and [Functional Light JS](https://github.com/getify/Functional-Light-JS) (a book about functional programming in JavaScript).
 Let's build something great ! ⚒

 ## Template engine